forodinproject/curriculum/foundations/html_css/css-foundations/the-cascade.md

 #### Rule Order

-The final factor, the end of the line, the tie-breaker of the tie-breaker.
+The final factor, the end of the line, the tie-breaker of the tie-breakers.
 Let's say that after every other factor has been taken into account, there are still multiple conflicting rules targeting an element.
 How does the cascade determine which rule to apply?

 Really simply, actually.
 Whichever rule was the *last* defined is the winner.